c-spark/cspark-ts-sdk/docs/misc.md

 ## Download a Spark file

 Some Spark APIs may generate temporary files upon execution.
-This method helps you download these files, which, oftentimes, require a valid token for access.
+This method helps you download these files, which oftentimes require a valid token for access.

 ### Arguments